Tazinho/snakecase/README.md

 ## [1] "r_stüdio_v_1_0_143"
 ```

-If you just want to keep them, since they have a special meaning and are not ment to be separators, you can supply them (also as a regular expression) to the `protect` argument (now the underscores around the protected arguments will be deleted)
+If you just want to keep them, since they have a special meaning and are not meant to be separators, you can supply them (also as a regular expression) to the `protect` argument (now the underscores around the protected arguments will be deleted)

 ``` r
 to_any_case(string, case = "snake", protect = ":|\\.")